Skil PWRCore 20 Compact Reciprocating Saw Targets Professional Needs

 Skil PWRCore 20 Compact Reciprocating Saw Performance

 Skil powers this compact reciprocating saw with a brushless motor that hits 3000 strokes per minute with a 1-inch stroke length.
-For this style of saw, those are aggressive numbers that should results in fast cutting.
+For this style of saw, those are aggressive numbers that should result in fast cutting.

 Skil did a fine job keeping up with Milwaukee and even beat it on a couple of cuts.
 It clearly set itself up in the top tier of performers in this class—and that’s a very small group that includes Milwaukee, Kobalt, and Ridgid.